axtux/fuzzer/README.md

 # Release

 The output files given by the crashes are stored in the crash files folder.
-The files are numbered from 0 to 3, each one correspond to the function called in the main of the file.
-Each one is well described by his documentation.
+The files are numbered from 0 to 3, each one correspond to the functions called in the main of the file generation_fuzzer.py.
+Each one is well described by its documentation.